harpy 0.1.3

 - Task Management via CLI: New command to add tasks to projects

-- Generate task template- Automatic task file creation in
+dart run bin/<project>.dart task add <task_name>- Generate task template- Automatic task file creation in

-directory - Task templates for periodic, scheduled, and instant tasks
+lib/tasks/directory - Task templates for periodic, scheduled, and instant tasks

 - Auto-registration hints in generated code

-command to display all taskstask help
+task listcommand to display all taskstask helpcommand for task management help

 Technical Details #